 Individual members of the Special Needs Alliance across the country are slowly accumulating information about individuals and agencies that have been providing these services already, or who are interested in pursuing the private caregiver model, in local community settings.
 Many of us have also acted as “Trust Protector” for clients who lack family members to fill this role.
 We continue to encourage existing disability service providers to consider this growing need.
 As parents pass on and as Special Needs Trusts are funded (and as courts appoint Guardians and Conservators) over the next few years, we expect to counsel more and more of our clients to consider the need and effectiveness of these arrangements.

-Edward V. Wilcenski is an attorney with Jones & Wilcenski, practicing in Clifton Park, New York (just north of Albany).
+Edward V. Wilcenski, Esq. is an attorney with Jones & Wilcenski, practicing in Clifton Park, New York (just north of Albany).
 He has written and lectured extensively on special needs planning and elder law issues, and recently completed a one-year term as President of the Special Needs Alliance.
 He is a Trustee of the NYSARC Pooled Trust, and has been actively involved in the disability advocacy community since beginning his law practice.
 Mr. Wilcenski is the proud brother of a developmentally disabled man.